sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

    If the original class does declare a method named "method" then ``$stub->expects($this->any())->method('doSomething')->willReturn('foo');`` has to be used.

-"Behind the scenes", PHPUnit automatically generates a new PHP class that implements the desired behavior when the ``createMock()`` method is used.
+"Behind the scenes", PHPUnit automatically generates a new PHP class that implements the desired behavior when the ``createStub()`` method is used.

-Please note that ``createMock()`` will automatically and recursively stub return values based on a method's return type.
+Please note that ``createStub()`` will automatically and recursively stub return values based on a method's return type.
 Consider the example shown below:

 .. code-block:: php
     :caption: A method with a return type declaration